pascal-cuoq/zlib-fork/README.md

-This repository contains zlib 1.2.8 and patches to make this library free of undefined behavior according to tis-interpreter's definition.
-The changes are implemented as successive changes, at one commit per change, and can be used as a tutorial on how to interpret legacy code in tis-interpreter.
+This repository contains zlib 1.2.8 from Jean-loup Gailly and Mark Adler, and patches to make this library free of undefined behavior according to [tis-interpreter](http://trust-in-soft.com/tis-interpreter/)'s definition.
+The changes are implemented as successive atomic commits, and can be used as a tutorial on how to interpret legacy code in tis-interpreter.

+The original zlib 1.2.8 README is [here](README).